-Reference to this paper should be made as follows: Venâncio, G. and Duarte Jr., Elias P. (2023) 'Building Highly Available Virtual Network Functions and Services with Checkpointing/Restore', International Journal of Critical Computer-Based Systems, Vol. x, No. y, pp.xxx-xxx.
+Reference to this paper should be made as follows: Venâncio, G. and Duarte Jr., E.P. (xxxx) 'Highly available virtual network functions and services based on checkpointing/restore', Int.
+J. Critical Computer-Based Systems, Vol. x, No. y, pp.xxx-xxx.

-Biographical notes: Giovanni Venâncio received his Ph.D. in Computer Science from Federal University of Paraná (2023) under the supervision of Prof. Elias P. Duarte Jr. Giovanni holds an MSc (2018) in Computer Science and a Computer Science degree (2016) at the same institution.
-His research interests include Network Function Virtualization, High Availability, and Fault-Tolerant Distributed Systems.
+Biographical notes: Giovanni Venâncio received his PhD in Computer Science from Federal University of Paraná (2023) under the supervision of Prof. Elias P. Duarte Jr. He holds an MSc (2018) in Computer Science and a Computer Science degree (2016) from the same institution.
+His research interests include network function virtualisation, high availability, and fault-tolerant distributed systems.

-Elias P. Duarte Jr. is a Professor at Federal University of Parana (UFPR), Curitiba, Brazil, where he is the leader of the Computer Networks and Distributed Systems Lab (LaRSis).
-Prof. Duarte has published more than 180 peer-reviewed papers, and supervised more than 130 graduate/undergradute students.
+Elias P. Duarte Junior is a Professor at the Federal University of Parana (UFPR), Curitiba, Brazil, where he is the Leader of the Computer Networks and Distributed Systems Lab (LaRSis).
+He has published more than 180 peer-reviewed papers, and supervised more than 130 graduate/undergradute students.
 He has served on editorial boards and as chair of several conferences and workshops in his fields of interest.
-Research interests include Computer Networks and Distributed Systems, their Dependability Management, and Algorithms.
-He is a member of the Brazilian Computer Society and a Senior Member of the IEEE.
+His research interests include computer networks and distributed systems, their dependability management, and algorithms.
+He is a member of the Brazilian Computer Society and a senior member of the IEEE.